Top 10 Full-Fledged Configuration Management Tools For Developers

 Key Features

-• Declarative Language: Defines the ideal state of the systems, enabling Puppet to determine the required modifications.
+• Declarative Language: Defines the desired state of the systems, thereby allowing Puppet to identify what changes are needed.

-• Agent-Based Architecture: Utilises agents on controlled nodes to enforce specified configurations.
+• Agent-Based Architecture: Deploys agents on controlled nodes to implement specified configurations.

 • Node Classification: Groups nodes for targeted configuration management.